daniel3735928559/guppy/README.md

 The use of the editor frontend itself is documented in index.html.

-The primarily useful items in the Guppy object are: has three functions that you will principally need to interact with:
+The primarily useful items in the Guppy object are:

 * `new Guppy(guppy_div)`: `guppy_div` is either the div ID or the actual div object that you want turned into a Guppy editor